 Zpacks: what they do

 Zpacks is Florida-based and has been making DCF gear since 2009.
-They're best known for the Duplex tent (the most popular ultralight shelter on long trails) and the Arc Haul Ultra pack.
-Everything they make uses Dyneema Composite Fabric — the lightest, most waterproof material available in backpacking gear.
-Their shelters and packs are legitimately class-leading.
+They're best known for the Duplex tent — probably the most popular ultralight shelter on long trails — and the Arc Haul Ultra pack.
+Everything they make uses Dyneema Composite Fabric, which is the lightest and most waterproof material available in backpacking gear.
+Their shelters and packs are genuinely class-leading.

 Enlightened Equipment: what they do

 Enlightened Equipment is Minnesota-based and has been making quilts since 2010.
-The Revelation is the most popular backpacking quilt on the trail.
-EE specializes in highly customizable down quilts with excellent warmth-to-weight ratios, multiple shell options, and fast lead times for a made-to-order product.
+The Revelation is probably the most popular backpacking quilt on the trail.
+EE specializes in highly customizable down quilts — you pick the temperature rating, fill power, shell fabric, dimensions, footbox style — with faster lead times than most made-to-order gear.

-EE also makes a few shelters and accessories, but quilts are their core identity and where they're unmatched for value.
+EE also makes a few shelters and accessories.
+The quilts are their core identity and where they're basically unmatched for value.

 Comparing quilts: EE wins

-If you need a quilt, Enlightened Equipment is the better choice for most hikers — and it's not particularly close.
-EE's Revelation and Enigma offer more customization options, longer track records of community trust, faster lead times, and better value per ounce than Zpacks' sleep system lineup.
+If you need a quilt, EE is the better call for most hikers — and it's not that close.
+More customization, longer track record of community trust, shorter lead times, and better value per ounce than Zpacks' sleep system lineup.

-That said, Zpacks' quilts are by no means bad.
-If you're already ordering a Zpacks shelter and want to keep it simple, their sleep system is a perfectly solid choice.
+Zpacks' quilts aren't bad.
+If you're already ordering a Zpacks shelter and want to keep it simple, their sleep system is a perfectly reasonable choice.
+But if the quilt is the primary thing you're shopping for, EE is where to start.

 Comparing shelters: Zpacks wins

 For shelters, Zpacks is the dominant force in DCF.
-The Duplex is genuinely one of the best tents ever made for long-distance hiking — light, weatherproof, livable, and proven on tens of thousands of trail miles.
-Enlightened Equipment doesn't have a shelter lineup that competes at the same level.
+The Duplex is one of the best tents ever made for long-distance hiking — light, weatherproof, livable, and proven on tens of thousands of trail miles.
+EE doesn't have a shelter lineup that competes at this level.

-If budget is a concern, Tarptent and Six Moon Designs offer excellent silnylon alternatives to the Zpacks DCF shelters at 40–60% of the cost.
+If budget is a concern, Tarptent and Six Moon Designs offer excellent silnylon alternatives at 40–60% of the cost.

 Comparing packs: Zpacks wins